IndomitableIbises/Bangazon-API-Sprint-1/README.md

 CUSTOMERS

-*GET: /customer pulls all customer entries
+* GET: /customer pulls all customer entries

-*GET: /customer/*customer id* pulls single customer
+* GET: /customer/*customer id* pulls single customer

-*POST: adds new customer entry
+* GET: /inactive_customers table added to show all customers with no activity, stored as a true/false attribute

-*PUT: allows editing of customer infomration
+* POST: adds new customer entry

-inactive customer table added to show all customers with no activity, stored as a true/false attribute
+* PUT: allows editing of customer infomration